EnMasseProject/enmasse/documentation/getting-started/openshift.md

     ./tls_mqtt_send.py -c "$(oc get route -o jsonpath='{.spec.host}' mqtt)" -p 443 -t mytopic -q 1 -s ./server-cert.pem -m "Hello EnMasse"

 The the publisher publishes the message and disconnects from EnMasse.
 The message is received by the previous connected subscriber.

-### Flavor config

-To support different configurations of brokers, EnMasse comes with different templates that allows for different broker configurations and broker types.
-A flavor is a specific set of parameters for a template.
-This allows a cluster administrator to control which configuration settings that are available to the developer.
-The flavor configuration is stored in a ConfigMap in OpenShift.

-The flavor map can be changed using the `oc` tool:

-    oc get configmap flavor -o yaml > flavor.yaml
-    # ADD/REMOVE/CHANGE flavors
-    oc replace -f flavor.yaml

 ## Conclusion